quicoto/WordPress-Tweet-Archive-Importer/README.md

 # WordPress Tweet Archive Importer

+Import your Twitter archive into a WordPress.

 ## importer.php

-It generated a mySQL insert query.
+It generates a mySQL insert query.

 Then use phpMyAdmin or mysql terminal to query into your database.